swsnu/swpp2021-team7/Design and planning.md

 4. Ranking Page ('/rank')
 - Users can check all the idol search rankings
 - User can click one of the idol in the page.
 When user clicks one of the idol, user is redirected to `Search Result Page('/search/:id')`

+## **Frontend Components**<br />
+Tables below are the frontend components.
+The attributes and the methods of each component are listed in each box.